habrasia/binance-automation-framework/README.md

 - Production considerations
 - Code review and refinement

-**Post-development:**
-- Created `.cursorrules` to codify the architectural standards used
-- **Expanded unit test coverage from 9 to 53 tests (+489%)** ✅
-- Demonstrates how AI governance would operate for future work
-- Documents patterns for team-scale AI infrastructure

 **See:** [docs/AI_USAGE.md](docs/AI_USAGE.md) for detailed methodology, agent-style prompting examples, conceptual MCP/agent designs, and complete prompt history.
 ---

 ## Test Coverage Summary